AntonioVanzanella/Detecting-slow-moving-objs-LSST/Updates/Change the speed/README.txt

 Change the speed

-To arbitrarily changes the speed of the SMOs in the animations, I use a parameter called speed_factor.
+To arbitrarily change the speed of the SMOs in the animations, I use a parameter called speed_factor.
 Speed_factor is an integer.
-°Passing 2,3,etc.. as value, we discard an occurrence from both delta RA and delta DEC arrays every speed_factor times.
+°Passing 2,3, etc.. as value, we discard an occurrence from both delta RA and delta DEC arrays every speed_factor times.

 Example:*